salma2vec/Titanic-Survivors-Analysis/README.md

 |Embarked|Port of Embarkation (C = Cherbourg; Q = Queenstown; S = Southampton)|

-You can view a description of this dataset on the [Kaggle website](https://www.kaggle.com/c/titanic), where the data was obtained.
+You can view a description of this dataset on the [Kaggle website](https://www.kaggle.com/c/titanic)- the original source.

 ### Results